haipinglu/ScalableML/Lab 5 - Scalable PCA for dimensionality reduction and Spark data types.md

 # (1,1) 8.0
 ```

+See [Scala API for Matrices.sparse](https://spark.apache.org/docs/3.0.1/api/scala/org/apache/spark/mllib/linalg/Matrices$.html) and from its [source code](https://github.com/apache/spark/blob/master/mllib/src/main/scala/org/apache/spark/mllib/linalg/Matrices.scala), we can see it creates a CSC [SparseMatrix](https://spark.apache.org/docs/3.0.1/api/scala/org/apache/spark/mllib/linalg/SparseMatrix.html).

 Here the [compressed sparse column (CSC or CCS) format](https://en.wikipedia.org/wiki/Sparse_matrix#Compressed_sparse_column_(CSC_or_CCS)) is used for sparse matrix representation.
+You can learn it from this [simple explanation](https://stackoverflow.com/questions/44825193/how-to-create-a-sparse-cscmatrix-using-spark?answertab=votes#tab-top).
+To learn more about CSC, you may refer to a [top video](https://www.youtube.com/watch?v=fy_dSZb-Xx8) and a [top post with animation](https://matteding.github.io/2019/04/25/sparse-matrices/#compressed-sparse-matrices).
 > values are read first by column, a row index is stored for each value, and column pointers are stored.
 For example, CSC is (val, row_ind, col_ptr), where val is an array of the (top-to-bottom, then left-to-right) non-zero values of the matrix; row_ind is the row indices corresponding to the values; and, col_ptr is the list of val indexes where each column starts.

 ```python